Wild Greens

 This month we feature the ritual of movement in Jessica Donahue’s breathtaking dance performance, “Light Our Inner Night,” with choreography by Jessica scored to music by Tim Brey.
 Lisa Molina’s poem, “Sacred Trance Dance,” captures the ritual of going to a concert performance, and feeling unison with strangers.

-Katie Huey and Rebecca Samuelson both reflect on the problem of how we define and create rituals.
+Katie Huey reflects on the problem of how we define and create rituals.
 In Katie’s essay, "Globes of Red and Ritual,” she reflects on the pressure of establishing a grieving ritual after the death of her father.
-Rebecca’s poem “Disconnect” is similarly engaged with the problem of memorialization.

 In the next installment of Lauren Kimball’s “Turtle and Hare,” our two friends critique one another for their respective rituals of boxing and basking.